DFXLuna/go-summarize/README.md

 ## go-summarize
-Video summarization pipeline, currently only supports transcription
+Video summarization pipeline, currently only supports transcription.

+Something that sets this project apart from others is that semantic chunking is done manually, rather than just throwing everything into a vectordb and calling it a day.

 ## Observations